-CRA makes an award, usually annually, to a person who has made an outstanding service contribution to the computing research community.
+CRA makes an award, usually annually, to a person, persons, or organization that has made an outstanding service contribution to the computing research community.
 This award recognizes service in the areas of government affairs, professional societies, publications or conferences, and leadership that has a major impact on computing research.

 Distinguished Service Award Nomination Instructions